peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

-* `x` (Type: number)<br>X coordinate of the normal.
+* `x` (Type: Array.&lt;number> | number)<br>X coordinate of the normal.
 If "y" and "z" are null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
-* `y` (Type: number)<br>Y coordinate of the normal.
+* `y` (Type: number) (optional)<br>Y coordinate of the normal.
 If "x" is an array, this parameter may be omitted.
-* `z` (Type: number)<br>Z coordinate of the normal.
+* `z` (Type: number) (optional)<br>Z coordinate of the normal.
 If "x" is an array, this parameter may be omitted.

 #### Return Value